smith11235/rails-aws/README.md

 Allows rapid, uniform, multi branch testing and production deployment with uniform environments.

+If it is not running on your local machine.

+You should be able to have any branch deployed in a production manner.

 ## Usage

 ### Have a Domain Name Ready?